 Mark Christian, Hon.
 AIACC is the AIACC’s registered lobbyist.

-Mark is the AIACC Director of Legislative Affairs and has had a distinguished career working for various elected officials in the Capitol.
+Mark is the AIACC Director of Government Relations and has had a distinguished career working for various elected officials in the Capitol.

 Some of the issues the Government Affairs program is working on your behalf include: